TorroesPrime/Dynamic-Story-Generator/README.md

 1. Randomly select race by selecting string from list of availible races
 2. Randomly select select class by selecting string from list of availible classes.
 Lists vary by race.
 3. Randomly Select Gender
-3a. if race = 'Space Marine' set gender to 'male'
+ *if race = 'Space Marine' set gender to 'male'
 4. Randomly select name from list of names
  _ if class = 'Rogue Trader' and gender = 'male', randomly select first name from maleFirstNames list.
- _ if class = 'Rogue Trader' and gender = 'female', randomly select first name from femaleFirstNames list.
+ _if class = 'Rogue Trader' and gender = 'female', randomly select first name from femaleFirstNames list.
- _ if class = 'Rogue Trader', randomly select last name from humanLastNames list.
+ _if class = 'Rogue Trader', randomly select last name from humanLastNames list.
- _ if race = 'Space Marine', randomly select chapter from list.
+ _if race = 'Space Marine', randomly select chapter from list.
-   _ if chapter = 'Blood Angels' randomly select name from BloodAngelsNames list _ if chapter = 'Space Wolves' randomly select name from SpaceWolvesNames list 4c3. if chapter = 'Dark Angels' randomly select name from DarkAngelsNames list 4c4. if chapter = 'Ultramarines' randomly select name from UltramarinesNames list 4c5. if chapter = 'BlackTemplars' randomly select name from BlackTemplarsNames list
+   _if chapter = 'Blood Angels' randomly select name from BloodAngelsNames list _if chapter = 'Space Wolves' randomly select name from SpaceWolvesNames list 4c3. if chapter = 'Dark Angels' randomly select name from DarkAngelsNames list 4c4. if chapter = 'Ultramarines' randomly select name from UltramarinesNames list 4c5. if chapter = 'BlackTemplars' randomly select name from BlackTemplarsNames list